-Our findings reveal that product relatedness is a predictor of diversification, particularly in extractive industries, where path dependence is strongly pronounced.
-Economies heavily reliant on natural resources face significant challenges in shifting towards non-extractive sectors, as doing so requires overcoming entrenched specialisation patterns and capability gaps.
-At the same time, macroeconomic conditions play a decisive role in shaping diversification outcomes.
-High commodity prices tend to reinforce specialisation in extractive industries, while lower levels of economic development are associated with greater opportunities for diversification into non-extractive sectors.
-Interestingly, while the real exchange rate does not emerge as a significant factor, economic development levels exhibit a clear negative correlation with diversification, particularly in extractive sectors.
-Moreover, our results underscore the dominant role of macroeconomic factors in shaping diversification trajectories.
-While related variety increases the probability of diversification by approximately 5.1 percentage points, shifts in commodity prices and investment levels have significantly larger effects, reducing and increasing diversification by 12 and 7 percentage points, respectively.
-These findings highlight that price volatility and capital availability exert a stronger influence on diversification than related variety alone.
-While industrial capabilities remain relevant, macroeconomic conditions ultimately determine the feasibility of diversification, underscoring the need for policies that prioritise stability, investment incentives, and strategies to mitigate commodity price fluctuations.
+Our findings reveal that product relatedness is a strong predictor of diversification, especially within extractive industries, where path dependence is particularly pronounced.
+This suggests that economies heavily reliant on extractive sectors face significant challenges in diversifying into non-extractive products, requiring greater effort to break away from entrenched specialisation.
+Furthermore, macroeconomic conditions play a decisive role in shaping diversification outcomes.
+High commodity prices tend to reinforce specialisation in extractive industries, while lower levels of economic development are associated with more opportunities for diversification into non-extractive sectors.
+Interestingly, the real exchange rate did not emerge as a significant factor in diversification, though economic development levels showed a clear negative correlation with diversification, particularly in extractive industries.